maxschmaltz/Course-LLM-based-Assistants/_sources/infos/topic_overview.md

 The schedule is preliminary and subject to changes!

 The reading for each _lecture_ is given as references to the sources the respective lectures base on.
 You are **not** obliged to read anything.
 However, you are strongly **encouraged** to read references marked by pin emojis 📌: those are comprehensive overviews on the topics or important works that are beneficial for a better understanding of the key concepts.
 For the pinned papers, I also specify the pages span for you to focus on the most important fragments.
 Some of the sources are also marked with a popcorn emoji 🍿: that is misc material you might want to take a look at: blog posts, GitHub repos, leaderboards etc. (also a couple of LLM-based games).
+For each of the sources, I also leave my **subjective** estimation of how important this work is for **this specific** topic: from yellow 🟡 _'partially useful'_ though orange 🟠 _'useful'_ to red 🔴 '_crucial findings / thoughts_'.
+These estimations will be continuously updated as I revise the materials.

 For the _labs_, you are provided with practical tutorials that respective lab tasks will mostly derive from.
 The core tutorials are marked with a writing emoji ✍️; you are **asked** to inspect them **in advance** (better yet: try them out).
 On lab sessions, we will only **briefly recap** them so it is up to you to prepare in advance to keep up with the lab.